George Grey: Legacy

 Grey was greatly respected by some Māori and often travelled with a company of chiefs.
 He induced leading chiefs to write down their accounts of Māori traditions, legends and customs.
 His principal informant, Te Rangikāheke, taught Grey to speak Māori.
 Historian Michael King noted: He learned Māori and persuaded Māori authorities to commit their legends and traditions to writing, some of which were subsequently published ...
 His collected papers would turn out to be the largest single repository of Māori-language manuscripts.

 Grey bought Kawau Island in 1862, on his return to New Zealand for a second term as governor.
 For 25 years, he lavished large amounts of his personal wealth on developing the island.
-He enlarged and remodeled Mansion House, the former residence of the copper mine superintendent.
+He enlarged and remodelled Mansion House, the former residence of the copper mine superintendent.
 Here he planted a huge array of native and non-native trees and shrubs, and acclimatised many exotic birds and other animal species.
 The invasive species he introduced included pine trees and Australian marsupials (possum and wallabies), which went on to become significant weeds and pests.
 He also amassed a celebrated collection of rare books and manuscripts, many purchased from the Auckland bibliophile Henry Shaw, artworks and curiosities, plus artefacts from Māori.